jhustata/book/_build/html/_sources/lab6.md

 2. Get a 10% random sample of the dataset.
 Specifically, follow these steps.
 (1) Set a seed number.
 (2) Generate a variable that includes a random number between 0 and 1 following a uniform distribution.
 (3) Sort by the random variable.
 (4) Keep the first 10% observations and drop the rest.
 (5) Drop the random variable.

-3. Clear and re- load `transplants.dta`.
+3. Clear and reload `transplants.dta`.

 4. Generate a variable called `fake_age` which is a normally distributed random variable with mean and standard deviation equal to the mean and standard deviation of the actual age variable.